sudomain/AnkiTermuxArch/README.md

 6. Open your VNC client app and connect with these settings:
 Address: `localhost::5901` i.e. connect to your device (localhost) on port 5901
 Password: ankiarch
+7. Click/tap the applications menu in the top left -> Education -> Anki

 The default password can be changed by running the `vncpasswd` command as the vncuser.
 It doesn't really matter because the VNC server is configured to only allow connections from localhost (the same device it's running on)